Witness Post: McDonogh School

 McDonogh may not be too self-congratulatory for taking a firm stance, because it waited for the larger general sentiment in society to take that position, before it made the change to non-military.

 Burgess and Smoot, op. cit., p.
 236. The school grappled with the integration issue at length in 1946.
 The Board wanted to be sure of the stance the institution took with Blacks and other minority groups before it created a truly open admissions policy.
+Despite having the open door policy to all races and creeds at its founding, it would take years to realize that vision.

 Burgess and Smoot, op. cit., p.
 240.